 Ay!
 Yi!
 Yi!

-Texas musicians Freddy Fender, and cohort, Doug Sahm are/were Texas music legends.
-Freddy is perhaps best known for his signature song Wasted Days and Wasted Nights, whereas Doug was most famous for his time spent heading up namesake group the Sir Douglas Quintet (Mendocino, She's About A Mover).
+Texas musicians Freddy Fender and cohort Doug Sahm were Texas music legends.
+Freddy (birth name Baldemar G. Huerta) is perhaps best known for his signature song Wasted Days and Wasted Nights, whereas Doug was most famous for his time spent heading up namesake group the Sir Douglas Quintet (Mendocino, She's About A Mover).

 While Freddy and Doug still pursued solo projects, in recent years they had teamed up with noted accordian player Flaco Jimenez, and keyboardist Augie Meyers, to delight audiences as The Texas Tornados.